Lü Shengzhong: Cutting to the Spirit

-Lu Shengzhong is a Chinese artist and he went to UAlbany on October, creating and installing a powerful new piece composed of red paper dolls.
-The cutting of Little Red Figures is ritual and performance in its pure sense, practiced for generations as a devotional act to bring fertility to the family and as a symbol of ancestral continuity.
+Lü Shengzhong is a Chinese artist and he went to University at Albany on October, creating and installing a powerful new piece composed of red paper dolls.
+The cutting of little red figures is ritual and performance in its pure sense, practiced for generations as a devotional act to bring fertility to the family and as a symbol of ancestral continuity.

 A celebration environment suffuses the twofold-stature studio.
 Red vibrations fill one's eyes and revive the faculties.
 A couple red cut-paper shades falling from the top side and cadenced swirls and rehashed plans in red, white and dark wrapping around the upper display dividers try to fill your fringe vision.
 Being a spot overpowered is an essential for a heavenly reaction, and this is feasibly an impact on Shengzhong.
 A combo of dread and interest frequently fabricated by reiteration and scale regularly are hung out with the eminent.
 They set up an environment of secret and open the brain to non rational methodologies.
 Since you've ever been in a Chinese temple you realize what I mean.
-The immeasurable space of the University Symbolization Exhibition hall works both for and in opposition to this impact.
+The immeasurable space of the University Symbolization Exhibition Hall works both for and in opposition to this impact.
 The scale allows an introduction of fabulous proportions, but the partitioning of units that might have reinforced one another make a less burnable air.

 The sublime is not ordinarily hung out with hilariousness or modesty, but the apprehension that the swarming red vigor is made out of amusing small folks, some with ponytails, some with the oversize head of an infant child, fetus or frog, carries a grin to one's confront.
 Prolongation and fertility of both society and race is the subject, and it is treated with a gentility of spirit.